sebastianluszczek/express_postgres_restful_example/README.md

 # graphql_express_mongo_example

+> Example project of restful service build in _Express.JS_, with associated _Postgres_ database and _Sequelize_ ORM.

+> Project is mainly focused on creating reusable and stabile project folder structure, with separation of concerns, scalability and testability.

-> Example project where i use _Node.JS_, _Express_, _express-graphql_ for server development. _MongoDB_ as development database with help of _Mongoose_ ORM.
-For rapid development was used _Docker_ with _compose_.
-It allow to remove all installed locally dependencies like local MongoDB, etc.
+> Unit test made in _Jest_.
+For easier rapid development _Docker_ with _docker-compose_ was used.
+It allow to remove all local dependencies like, locally instaled database, etc.
-> Project mainly focused on the most reusable and scalable project structure of GraphQL server.

 ---